How can I insert fees, discounts, and taxes at the order level and item level?

 Yes, fabric provides the flexibility to customize the interface and workflows to support your business needs.
 An use case is creation of an order after shoppers complete the checkout process involves minimal data validation.

-• You can also configure the validation process for post-order updates, such as returns, exchanges, cancellations, appeasements, and pickups, using Policies on the copilot.
+• You can also configure the validation process for post-order updates, such as returns, exchanges, cancellations, appeasements, and pickups, using Policies in Copilot.
 This enables you to obtain eligibility information for these operations on a per-order basis and customize the workflow associated with these operations.

-Note: To know about the process of returning and canceling orders, refer to the REST API recipes that explain how to return an order and how to cancel an order.
+Note: To know about the process of returning and canceling orders, refer to the guide that explains canceling SKUs and the Orders Cancellation API.

 • You can manage backorder fulfillment settings such as the consent to delay workflow using the backorder settings API.